|Photo courtesy Joshua Atticks|

 Chris and his wife, writer/editor/reviewer Katrina Niidas Holm, live in Portland, Maine.
 No, she hasn't reviewed his books.

-If you've gotten this far and you're not yet sick of Chris, consider checking out the following links:
+If you'd like to know more about Chris, consider checking out the following links:

 Library Journal profile